 With antique furniture, pull-chain toilets, and a veranda overlooking Old Town State Historic Park, the Cosmo offers guests a taste of Victorian-era living.
 In the late 1820s, early Peruvian settler Juan Bandini built what's now the oldest section as his residence, and a second story was added in the late 1860s.
 A $6.5 million restoration in 2010 restored the 1860s look.
 The amenities vary throughout.
 Some rooms have walk-in showers, others have claw-foot bathtubs; some

-closets, while others have wall hooks.
+have full closets, while others have wall hooks.
 The staff is well trained and eager to please.
-A complimentary breakfast of scones, homemade jam, and coffee is served on the veranda or in the dining room.
+The complimentary breakfast includes scones, homemade jam, and coffee.